Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 Fine Arts Palace, 1893 Exposition.

-Mattie Thweatt Dubé, the youngest of ten children, was born in Clarendon, Arkansas, and received her art training first in Nashville, then at the Boston Academy of Fine Arts, and later in Munich and in Paris under W.M.
+Mattie Thweatt Dubé, the youngest of the ten children of William Archibald Thweatt and Mary Catherine Jarman, was born near Clarendon, Arkansas.
+After her mother's death, Mattie and a sister were raised by her Jarmon relatives in Alabama.
+She received her art training first in Nashville, then at the Boston Academy of Fine Arts, and later in Munich and in Paris under W.M.
 Bouguereau and Tony Robert-Fleury.
-After she married artist Theodore Dubé, the two maintained a studio in Paris for many years.
+After she married artist Theodore Dubé de la Garanne, the two maintained a studio in Paris for many years.
 Although she won medals and other honors in Paris (she was the first woman to receive a gold medal from the Paris Art Salon in 1896), she gave up painting when her beloved daughter Theodora died of T.B. in 1916.

 exhibited in Fine Art Palace, 1893 Exposition.